largereptile/osutools/README.md

 ## Description
 osu!-tools is a Python framework for interacting with various osu!
 APIs and file-types.
 - Make requests to the osu! v1 API to view user, score, map or match information.
-- Uses pyttanko to get pp information for any given score
+- Uses oppai-ng to get pp information for any given score
 - Read osu!.db, scores.db and collection.db into a Python object, and export it to json (export not actually implemented yet)

 ## Basic Examples